IshraqAhmedJamaluddin/character-ai-persona-project-boilerplate/README.md

 This starter code is intentionally minimal.
 Your task is to:

 - Design and implement an AI character persona
-- Add proper prompt engineering techniques
+- Add proper prompt engineering techniques (system prompts, role prompting, guardrails)
-- Integrate with LLM APIs (Claude, ChatGPT, Gemini, DeepSeek)
+- Use Gemini 2.0 Flash with your character's system prompt
-- Test your character thoroughly
+- Test your character thoroughly (15+ scenarios: success, boundary, adversarial)
 - Document your work for your portfolio

+## API Key Security

+⚠️ **Important**: Never commit your `.env` file to version control.
+The `.env.example` file is provided as a template.
+Always keep your API key private.